 Many types of luster dust exist in the marketplace, and not all of them prove edible.
 The ingredients for the miraculous powder vary from one brand to another, but commonly found ingredients include titanium dioxide, iron oxide, carmine, and mica.
 And some powders contain iron blue or chromium oxide.

-Different shades of luster dust contain other ingredients to achieve specific colors.
+Different shades of it contain other ingredients to achieve specific colors.
 Unfortunately, not all pots of luster dust list the ingredients, and if in doubt, you must contact the supplier to find out about the contents.
 However, if you intend the cake decorations for consumption, you must ensure you use edible luster dust as not all of them prove safe to eat.
+Just be selective in choosing which ones to use.

 Some varieties commonly derive from gold and silver powders, and some brands intend them for decoration only.
 That means you cannot eat the finished product.